RocketChat/Rocket.Chat/README.md

 [![DP deploy](https://raw.githubusercontent.com/DFabric/DPlatform-ShellCore/images/logo.png)](https://dfabric.github.io/DPlatform-ShellCore)

 ## IndieHosters
-Get your Rocket.Chat instance hosted in a "as a Service" style.
+Get your Rocket.Chat instance hosted in an "as a Service" style.
 You register and we manage it for you! (updates, backup...).

 [![Rocket.Chat on IndieHosters](https://indie.host/signup.png)](https://indiehosters.net/shop/product/rocket-chat-21)